lassehav-oamk/openapi-assignment/README.md

 Your specification must include the following paths:

-- GET /customers (returns a list of all customers)
+- GET /users (returns a list of all users)
-- GET /customers/{id} (returns a specific customer)
+- GET /users/{id} (returns a specific user)
-- PUT /customers/{id} (modifies a specific customer, returns only a status code 200)
+- PUT /users/{id} (modifies a specific user, returns only a status code 200)
-- DELETE /customers/{id} (deletes a specific customer, returns only a status code 200)
+- DELETE /users/{id} (deletes a specific user, returns only a status code 200)

-The {id} parameter is a placeholder for the customer id and should be specified as a path parameter.
+The {id} parameter is a placeholder for the user id and should be specified as a path parameter.

-The specification must also include a definition for the customer object as schema component named Customer.
-The Customer schema must be referenced in the paths above.
+The specification must also include a definition for the user object as schema component named User.
+The User schema must be referenced in the paths above.

 ## Installation